Bentleyj/BeyondPhotography/README.md

 ### Day 30

 30 Days of 2D shaders!
 Today I'm trying to build a effect where the pixelation fades in over time.
 This is actually abit trickier than I thought and right now my pixels are all a weird size and her body seems to be in upside-down chunks but I'll figure it out tomorrow and resolve.

+### Day 31

+Today I finally got down to the nitty gritty and build the fading pixelation shader that I wanted to build!
+Very excited about it.
+I made one example where the pixelations fades in and then back out again.
+This is actually not the best image for it because it's so dark but I think you can still get the idea.
+I also learned a lot about how to do linear remapping from this [link](https://squircleart.github.io/math/value-remapping.html).
+Really great info!
+I want to use that much much more!